 An IVA usually involves making 60 or 72 monthly payments.
-However, if you have a lump sum of money available, you may be able to use this to agree an IVA which lasts for a much shorter time.
+But if you have a lump sum of money you may be able to use this to agree your IVA ends earlier.

-An IVA is a legally binding agreement between you and your creditors and can only be made with the help of an insolvency practitioner (IP).
+An IVA is a legally binding agreement between you and the people you owe.
+It can only be made with the help of an insolvency practitioner (IP).

 A lump sum IVA has the same benefits and risks as a regular IVA.
-Before considering an IVA as a debt solution, it’s important to make sure you fully understand the benefits and risks involved when entering an IVA.
+Before considering an IVA as a debt solution, you must make sure you fully understand the benefits and risks involved when entering an IVA.

 Fees are detailed in your IVA proposal, which an IP will assist in drafting.
 Any fees have to be approved by creditors.
 Your IP will explain what fees you need to pay for your IVA.